Battle of Vegkop

-The Battle of Vegkop, alternatively spelt as Vechtkop, took place on 16 October 1836 near the present day town of Heilbron, Free State, South Africa.
+The Battle of Vegkop, alternatively spelled as Vechtkop, took place on 16 October 1836 near the present day town of Heilbron, Free State, South Africa.
 After an impi of about 600 Matebele murdered 15 to 17 Afrikaner voortrekkers on the Vaal River, abducting three children, King Mzilikazi (c.
 1790 – 9 September 1868; also known as Mzilikazi, Oemsiligasi or Moselekatse; Silkaats) ordered another attack.
-The voortrekkers, under the command of Andries Potgieter, repulsed them, but at the cost of abandoning their livestock.
+The Voortrekkers, under the command of Andries Potgieter, repulsed them, but at the cost of abandoning their livestock.

 Attack on the camp

-On 9 October, King Mzilikazi sent an army of 5,000 Matabele warriors to attack the voortrekkers.
-About one third of these, however, were slaves whose motivation was simply to steal cattle.
-The voortrekkers had been warned by Betsjoena or Bataoeng bushmen about the impi's arrival two days beforehand.
-Every man in the laager(camp) went to his designated post, the muzzles of the muskets were rinsed, a dirty barrel slowed the loading process and fresh flintstones were inserted into the firing mechanism.
+On 9 October, King Mzilikazi sent an army of 5,000 Matabele warriors to attack the Voortrekkers.
+About one-third of these, however, were slaves whose motivation was simply to steal cattle.
+The Voortrekkers had been warned by Betsjoena or Bataoeng bushmen about the impi's arrival two days beforehand.
+So they secured their laager by placing the 46 wagons in a circle and filling the spaces underneath and between them with thorn branches to prevent the attackers from crawling through.
+Inside the laager, a square of four wagons were placed and covered with animal skin and wooden planks to protect the women and children from the assegais (stabbing and throwing spears) of the Matebele.
+There were around 33 adult men and seven boys to defend the laager.
+Every man in the laager (camp) went to his designated post, the muzzles of the muskets were rinsed because a dirty barrel slowed the loading process, and fresh flintstones were inserted into the firing mechanism.
 The flintstone was good for thirty shots on average.
-Gunpowder was poured into bowls and bags with buck-shot were placed alongside each rifleman.
+Gunpowder was poured into bowls, and bags with buck-shot were placed alongside each rifleman.
 Every rifleman had two muzzle loaders and an assistant that enabled the rifleman to maintain a rate of fire of four shots per minute.
-As the Matabele warriors surrounded the laager, they divided into three groups, outside the range of the rifles, approximately 500 metres.
-During this phase, another group began rounding up the livestock of the Voortrekkers.
-The Matabele were hungry and 80 oxen were slaughtered and eaten raw.
-So they secured their laager by placing the 46 wagons in a circle and filling the spaces underneath and between them with thorn branches to prevent the attackers from crawling through.
-Inside the laager, a square of four wagons were placed and covered with animal skin and wooden planks to protect the women and children from the assegais(stabbing and throwing spears) of the Matebele.
-There were around 33 adult men and seven boys to defend the laager(camp or defensive position).
-The voortrekkers(pioneers) had orders not to open fire until the Ndebele were between 20 and 30 meters from the laager.
-During the attack, the Ndebele tried to dislodge the wagons by pulling them out of the laager or tried to overturn them, but these attempts were unsuccessful although in some places the wagons had moved by about 30 cm.
-Some Ndebele placed their shields on the branches to climb over these and onto the wagons, but these attempts were also unsuccessful.